 I’ve used my old MP3 player for 10 years.
 I like objects that last, both when it comes to function and aesthetics.
-Our objects change with time, we leave our footprints on them.
+Our objects change with time; we leave our footprints on them.
 Think of a leather bag, for example.
-The material will change and transform in use, but it doesn’t make the bag worse, on the contrary – the bag becomes personalized by you, in a way.
-I find it sad that today, we live in a world in which everything changes so quickly that we cannot see this nor place value in these little signs of life in the objects we use.
+The material will change and transform in use, but it doesn’t make the bag worse.
+On the contrary, the bag becomes personalized by you, in a way.
+I find it sad that today we live in a world in which everything changes so quickly that we cannot see this nor place value in these little signs of life in the objects we use.
 We replace everything so fast.
-If objects are designed and made well from good materials, they will age well.
+If objects are designed and made well, from good materials, they will age well.

 I row in my spare time.
-This photo is from river Ticino, where I was rowing as part of a 500-kilometer trip on rivers and canals from Lago Maggiore all the way to Ravenna.
-I like to row in a team.
+This photo is from river Ticino, where I was rowing as part of a 500-kilometer trip on rivers and canals from Lake Maggiore all the way to Ravenna.
+I like to row on a team.
 I see a lot of analogies in rowing together towards a shared goal and in teamwork here at DGI.
 It’s very important for me to share the work and collaborate and to learn from each other.
 We all do our best, and the whole is greater than the sum of its parts.

 I’m originally from Serbia, and we have a totally different way with coffee.
 Here in Italy, you drink an espresso while standing at the bar and go on with your day.
 In Serbia, it is more of a social ritual.
-You make the coffee fairly quickly but consume it slowly, whilst enjoying a conversation.
+You make the coffee fairly quickly but consume it slowly, while enjoying a conversation.
 The coffee is a lot like Turkish coffee, so you need to wait for it to settle before drinking, so the time aspect of the experience is very different.
 My co-workers like the Serbian coffee too, so I make it here at the studio sometimes.